 Building Cleaning and Sanitation

-Since February, the University has followed all standard protocols from the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) for cleaning and disinfecting all University buildings.
+The University follows standard protocols from the Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA) for cleaning and disinfecting all University buildings.
 Additionally, our Facilities Services team has increased the frequency of cleaning surfaces in high-traffic areas.

 Our custodial staff are equipped with all necessary protective personal equipment (PPE) required to do their jobs safely and have been instructed not to touch any desktops or papers or personal belongings on faculty or staff members’ desks.